DeFecT-FF: a machine learning force field framework for high throughput defect modeling in CdTe-based solar cells: MLFF models trained at hybrid functional accuracy

+Before training the MLFF models, we first evaluated the performance of state-of-the-art pretrained force-field frameworks, namely MACE \cite{mace}, CHGNet \cite{chgnet} and M3GNet \cite{m3gnet}, by applying them directly to our PBE dataset.
+Although these models have demonstrated strong predictive capabilities on their training domains, they generalized poorly to the chemically diverse Cd/Zn–Te/Se/S systems investigated in this work as summarized in \textbf{Table~\ref{tab:pretrained_mlff_comparison}}.
+Root mean square error (RMSE) in CFE prediction ranged from 60 to 100 meV/atom, which it will turn out are much larger than errors from fine-tuned models.
+These shortcomings indicate that the pretrained models lack sufficient exposure to the chalcogenide defect chemical space considered here.
+Consequently, this motivated the development of a dataset-specific M3GNet-based MLFF trained on DFT-derived configurations, energies, forces, and stresses, enabling the level of accuracy required for reliable modeling of defect thermodynamics and structural relaxations. \\

-Parity plots for M3GNet-MLFF models trained on the HSE06 dataset are pictured in \textbf{Figure~\ref{fig:hse_m3gnet_model_1}(a--c)}, respectively for charge states \(q = +1\), \(q = 0\), and \(q = -1\).
-Models for the \(q=+2\) and \(q=-2\) charge states are presented in \textbf{Figure~\ref{fig:hse_m3gnet_model_2}}.
-Each parity plot compares the HSE06-computed CFE with MLFF-predicted values across different categories: bulk (pristine supercells without defects), defects (bulk supercells containing a single defect or defect complex), defects at CdTe-ZnTe interfaces, and defects in CdTe GB structures.
+Parity plots for M3GNet-MLFF models trained on the HSE06 dataset are pictured in \textbf{Figure~\ref{fig:hse_mlff_models}(a--c)}, respectively for charge states \(q = +1\), \(q = 0\), and \(q = -1\).
+Models for the \(q=+2\) and \(q=-2\) charge states are presented in \textbf{Figure~\ref{fig:hse_m3gnet_model_old_2}}.
+Each parity plot compares the HSE06-computed CFE with MLFF-predicted values across different categories: bulk (pristine supercells without defects), and defects (bulk supercells containing a single defect or defect complex).
 Despite the reduced dataset size compared to the GGA dataset, the HSE-MLFF models achieve very good accuracy with low RMSE values across different structure types.
-The \(q = 0\) test set prediction RMSE ranges from 4.8 meV/atom for bulk structures to close to 7.8 meV/atom for defect structures, 8.9 meV/atom for defects at interfaces, and 15.1 meV/atom for defects in GBs.
-These errors are slightly larger for \(q = +1\) and \(q = -1\) defect structures but remain below 20 meV/atom for all cases, which is quite reasonable given the range of CFE values in the dataset.
-We also simulated selected defects in a grain boundary structure of CdTe and optimized them using the HSE-MLFF model.
-As illustrated in \textbf{Figure \ref{fig:dft_mlff}}, the MLFF achieved results comparable to full DFT but with a dramatic reduction in computational time: while conventional DFT calculations typically required around 500 minutes, the MLFF completed similar simulations in only a few minutes. \\
+The \(q = 0\) test set prediction RMSE ranges from 4.8 meV/atom for bulk structures to 7.8 meV/atom for defect structures.
+These errors are similar for \(q = +1\) and \(q = -1\) defect structures and remain below 12 meV/atom for all cases, which is quite reasonable given the range of CFE values in the dataset.
+We also simulated a limited number of CdTe dislocation core structures \cite{Fatih-CdTe-GB,Jinglong} and CdTe/ZnTe interface configurations with selected defects and included them in the training dataset.
+The model performance for these structures is shown in \textbf{Figure~\ref{fig:hse_m3gnet_model_old_1}} and \textbf{Figure~\ref{fig:hse_m3gnet_model_old_2}}.
+These results are not discussed in detail in the main text because the number of data points corresponding to dislocation cores and interfaces is relatively small. \\